-To get an idea of what we're talking about, head to Randstad's 2019 Salary Guide.
+To get an idea of what we're talking about, head to Randstad's salary guide.
 To get a really accurate number, however, you'll have to think local, since pay varies by region (factoring in cost of living, demand in your area for specific skills — you know the deal).
 To access the most up-to-date data for your market, check out our salary calculator.

 3. identify the top skills for petroleum engineers